aquasecurity/tracee/docs/contributing/guidelines.md

 ## Style Guide for Contributors

 For those willing to contribute to Tracee, this repository has code formatting guidelines being enforced.
-It is recommended that, before commiting your changes, you run the following command:
+It is recommended that, before committing your changes, you run the following command:

 1. Check for formatting issues